pyvista/pyvista/doc/source/api/examples/dataset_gallery.rst

         .. tab-item:: All

-            Datasets which are loaded as :class:`~pyvista.MultiBlock`
+            Datasets which are loaded as :class:`~pyvista.MultiBlock`.

             ..
                 .. include:: /api/examples/dataset-gallery/multiblock_carousel.rest